devsecops/bootcamp/Week-7/labs/LAB-3.md

 ## Challenge

+* Perform forensic analysis of your Rails Goat hosts
-Write a fictitious report of what happened.
+* Write a fictitious report of what happened